Michele Hicks

-Michele Hicks (born June 4, 1973) is an American actress and former fashion model who has worked in both film and television.
+Michele Hicks is an American actress and former fashion model who has worked in both film and television.

 Career

 Her television appearances include Law & Order: Criminal Intent, Law & Order: Special Victims Unit, CSI: NY, Cold Case, The Shield and Heist.
 She also appeared in the music video for the song "Letting the Cables Sleep" by Bush.

 Personal life

 Hicks married actor Jonny Lee Miller in June 2008 and they have one son.

-Hicks and Miller divorced in 2018.